dbrownidau/constitution/WIP-Constitution.md

 19.3.
 Have custody of all books, documents, records and registers of the Association.

 19.4.
+Maintain membership records.

+19.5.
 Perform such other duties as are imposed by these provisions of the Secretary.

 20. Treasurer
 -------------